Homemade Neapolitan Style Pizza Dough

 A kneeded dough ball.

 We have been making wood fired pizzas for years, both for catering business and for fun (Friday pizza night with the family).
-And one of the things we have learned through experimentation, trial, and error is that there is no single perfect dough recipe that works for every style of pizza.
+And one of the things we have learned through experimentation, trial, and error is that there is no single perfect dough recipe that works for every style of pizza and even garlic knots.
 But one thing that is consistent is that you can start with one basic dough recipe and then modify it so you can create the pizza you want.

 Pizza Dough Recipe Highlights